Toku (TV channel)

-Toku (stylized in all capital letters) is an American pay television network and streaming service owned by Olympusat and dedicated to broadcasting anime and East Asian programming.
+Toku (stylized in all capital letters) is an American pay television channel and streaming service owned by Olympusat and dedicated to broadcasting anime and East Asian programming.

-Launched on December 31, 2015, replacing Funimation Channel, after Funimation ended their partnership with Olympusat.
-Tristan Leostar is the content aggregator for the network.
+It was launched on December 31, 2015, replacing Funimation Channel, after Funimation ended their partnership with Olympusat.
+Tristan Leostar is the content aggregator for the channel.

 History

 As Funimation Channel

 Funimation Channel started out as a syndicated block on Colours TV, one of OlympuSAT's affiliate networks.
 Programs during this era were Dragon Ball, Negima!, Kodocha, The Slayers, Blue Gender, Kiddy Grade, Fruits Basket, Case Closed and YuYu Hakusho.
 The block was later discontinued in favor of a more successful expansion on subscription television.

+The Funimation Channel launched on September 29, 2005, as a joint venture between Funimation and Olympusat, it became the second 24-hour anime digital cable network in North America (the first being A.D.
+Vision's Anime Network).
+Olympusat was the exclusive distributor of the channel.

 On May 1, 2008, Funimation Channel became a 24-hour English-dubbed anime subscription network; the second of its kind in North America (following A.D.
 Vision's Anime Network).
 Olympusat was chosen as the exclusive distributor of Funimation Channel.
 The service originally was available to a few cities via digital terrestrial television and was temporary-only as the channel was trying to gain a foothold in the already-crowded pay television landscape.